-Thailand’s biggest improvement from 2017 is there was no incident of the government accepting or endorsing any offer of assistance from or collaboration with the tobacco industry in implementing health policies.
+Thailand’s biggest improvement is there was no incidence of the government accepting or endorsing any offers of assistance from or collaboration with the tobacco industry in implementing health policies.

 No benefits were given to the tobacco industry.
-However, there is still a tax exemption for native tobacco leaves.
+However, there is still a tax exemption for rolling tobacco.

-While minutes were taken during meetings between the government and the industry, these are not publicly accessible.
-At times, high-level officials also attend these meetings.
+While minutes were taken during meetings with the industry, these are not public and sometimes high level officials were involved.

 Retired senior government officials have regularly been appointed as TTM board members.
 Current government officials such as a senior officer from the Excise Department and the Ministry of Finance are TTM board members.
 Since the TTM is a state enterprise, the appointment is seen as normal.